thiago-henrique-leite/Billinho/README-en.md

 > + All API routes receive and respond with data in JSON format </br>
 >   - JavaScript Object Notation, or JSON, as it is known, it is basically a light format for exchanging information/data between systems. </br>
 >   - JSON is not only a lightweight format for data exchange, it is also very simple to read.

+> + Soft Delete
+>   - In the exclusion the elements are not deleted from the database, we only do a soft delete,
+> where through a 'enabled' boolean we control whether we want to view the data or not, by disabling
+> a information passing the key 'enabled' to 'false', it is as if we were excluding it.
+>   - Soft Delete is used for security reasons, when at some point we may need
+> some information, so it cannot be permanently deleted.

 </br>